daskol/typst-templates/neurips/checklist.typ

   ])

 + #claim(
-  name: [Licenses for existing assets],
+  name: [Licenses for Existing Assets],
   question: [
     Are the creators or original owners of assets (e.g., code, data, models), used in the paper, properly credited and are the license and terms of use